Namangupta123/ChefGpt/readme.md

 ## Dependencies

 - Streamlit
-- LangChain Together
+- LangChain Mistral
 - python-dotenv
 - os

 Ensure you have a `.env` file with your API keys set up as shown in the `.env.example` file.
+Alternatively, you can use `st.secrets` for managing your API keys as demonstrated in the `main.py` file.
+Comments in the `main.py` file provide guidance on how to switch between using `.env` files and `st.secrets`.

 ## Contributing